presnick/ProgramsInformationPeople/_sources/FacebookAPI/FBAPI.rst

    :feedback_c:
    :feedback_d:

-   Use the `Facebook Graph explorer <https://developers.facebook.com/tools/explorer>`_ and run a GET request on me?fields=locale.
+   Use the same setup to run a GET request on me?fields=locale.
 In the results, what is the value associated with the "locale" key?

-.. mchoicemf:: fb_api_3
-   :answer_a: The Facebook server is temporarily not working
-   :answer_b: Facebook only accepts REST API calls accompanied by an authorization key
-   :answer_c: The ? is in the wrong place
-   :answer_d: 269032479960344 is not an id that FB recognizes
-   :correct: b
-   :feedback_a: Even when the server is working, it won't provide data in response to a request unless it is accompanied by an authorization key
-   :feedback_b: The authorization key is normally acquired through the oauth protocol, which we aren't using.
-We will work around that by copying and pasting it from the FB Graph Explorer https://developers.facebook.com/tools/explorer
-   :feedback_c: The ? is in the right place, according to the FB Graph API documentation https://developers.facebook.com/docs/graph-api/using-graph-api
-   :feedback_d: That's actually the id for the FB group for our class.

-   Last week, you learned how to call REST APIs using requests.get.
-What happens when you try to invoke the FB API using requests.get?
-Try executing line 9-13 from fbapi.py.
-Also try visiting the URL https://graph.facebook.com/?269032479960344 in your browser.
-What do you think is going on?

 .. mchoicema:: fb_api_4
    :answer_a: You would like your code to be compressed so that it uses less space on your file system